Optimal transport for vector Gaussian mixture models

 \subsection{2D examples: parameter $\gamma$}

-Now we consider 2D 3-vector distributions, and we take a graph which is not completely connected: the green channel is connected to red channel and blue channel, but red and blue channels are not directly connected.
-This is exactly the model for RGB three-channel images.
+Now we consider 2D 3-vector distributions, and we take a graph which is not completely connected: the green channel is connected to the red channel and to the blue channel, but the red and blue channels are not directly connected.
+This is exactly the model for RGB 3-channel images.
 So the following vector-valued distributions are plotted as color images.
 We still use approach 2 method for this numerical test.

 There are two different kinds of mass transfer: within layers and between layers.
-Parameter $\gamma$ controls the amount of mass that moves across layers because with $\gamma$ large, the cost of moving mass between layers is large.
+The parameter $\gamma$ controls the amount of mass that moves across layers.
+Indeed, with $\gamma$ large, the cost of moving mass between layers is large.
 By using different values of $\gamma$, we may get very different results.

-We use a two-Gaussian to two-Gaussian example to show the effect of different values of $\gamma$.
-Both the starting and target vector-valued distributions have one Gaussian in the red layer and one in the blue layer.
+We use a 2-Gaussian to 2-Gaussian example to show the effect of different values of $\gamma$.
+Both the initial and target vector-valued distributions have one Gaussian in the red layer and one in the blue layer.
 But the location of the balls are interchanged (see Figure~\ref{fig:st2}).
-With $\gamma$ large, the two Gaussians just move within its own layer (see Figure~\ref{fig:density3}).
-With $\gamma$ small, red ball goes through green layer to blue layer while blue ball takes the inverse path (see Figure~\ref{fig:density4}).
+With $\gamma$ large, the two Gaussians just move within their own respective layers (see Figure~\ref{fig:density3}).
+With $\gamma$ small, the red ball goes through green layer to blue layer while the blue ball takes the opposite path (see Figure~\ref{fig:density4}).